-In the Eight of Cups, a man walks away from eight cups standing in the foreground.
-The cups are placed in such a way that it appears as if there is one missing, a sign that emotional fulfilment and wholeness is lacking in some way.
-The man has turned his back on these cups with a feeling of loss and disappointment, and walks away into the mountains.
-The river nearby is symbolic of the emotions he is feeling, and the mountains represent awareness that this isn’t going to be an easy journey (though it is a necessary journey for true long-term happiness).
-The moon in the night’s sky illuminates the path ahead, while suggesting that there may be some level of escape or avoidance in this card, given the man is leaving in the dead of night hoping to go unnoticed.
+In the Eight of Cups, a man walks away from the eight cups standing in the foreground.
+The cups are arranged in such a way that it looks like one is missing, a sign that emotional fulfilment and wholeness is lacking.
+The man has turned his back on these cups with a sense of loss and disappointment and shuffles away into the mountains.
+A nearby river symbolises his emotions, and the mountains represent the awareness that this will not be an easy journey (though it will be necessary for true long-term happiness).
+The moon in the night’s sky illuminates the path ahead – the man is leaving in the dead of night hoping to go unnoticed, suggesting that there may be a level of escape or avoidance in this card.

 NOTE: The Tarot card meaning description is based on the Rider Waite cards.